AI Provider Setup¶

 On macOS:

 You'll see fields for provider, API key, model, and region (for Bedrock).
+Azure OpenAI shows its own fields for the resource endpoint, deployment name, and an optional service version.
 Everything you need is on this one page.

 Select your provider from the Provider dropdown at the top of the preferences page.